Alpha (Selena y Los Dinos album): Reception and media appearances

 Joey Guerra of the Houston Chronicle ranked Alpha at number 15 on his list of the best Selena albums.
 Guerra called the record a "hard-to-find album" and named "Dame un Beso" as one of Selena's "first minor hits".
 Rob Harvilla of The Ringer urged readers to watch Selena's 1987 performance of "Dame un Beso" on YouTube, writing that viewers "can hear her outfit: the probably homemade sparkly silver spacesuit, the towering poof of hair that doubles the size of her head.
 You know what she looks like even if you're not looking at her".
-Steve Legget of Allmusic found Classic Series, Vol. I as a shorter version of its predecessor Y Sus Inicios, Vol. I (2003), the first volume of an album series issued under Q-Zone Records that chronicled Selena's recordings prior to her contractual commitments with EMI Latin.
-Legget found Selena to be premature in Classic Series, Vol. I, despite finding her vocal abilities mature for her age.
+Steve Legget of Allmusic found Classic Series, Vol. I as a shorter version of its predecessor Y Sus Inicios, Vol. I (2003), the first volume of an album series issued under Q-Zone Records that chronicled Selena's recordings before her contractual commitments with EMI Latin.
+Legget criticized Selena as premature in Classic Series, Vol. I, despite her mature vocals for her age.
 Finding little of the track listing to ignite any interest, Legget finds the overall releases of her early recordings as being "worth their weight in gold."

-Selena y Los Dinos's struggles during the production of Alpha were dramatized by Christian Serratos and Gabriel Chavarria as Selena and A.B., respectively, in Netflix's two-part limited drama Selena: The Series (2020-21).
-In the series, A.B. looks at previous Tejano Music Award for Songwriter of the Year winners, noticing that Silva is the top awarded writer.
+Selena y Los Dinos's struggles during the production of Alpha were dramatized by Christian Serratos and Gabriel Chavarria as Selena and A.B., respectively, in Netflix's two-part limited drama Selena: The Series (2020–21).
+In the series, A.B. looks at previous Tejano Music Award for Songwriter of the Year winners, noticing that Silva is the top-awarded writer.
 He requested original material from Silva at the 1986 Tejano Music Awards (TMAs), but Silva was unwilling to provide songs to "a bunch of kids".
-After persuading Silva to provide the group with two songs, he later regressed his decision the following day.
-Feeling defeated, A.B. isolates himself in his room and Abraham encourages A.B. to write songs himself.
+After persuading Silva to provide the group with two songs, he regretted his decision the following day.
+Feeling defeated, A.B. isolates himself in his room, and Abraham encourages A.B. to write songs.
 A.B. teaches himself how to write songs by listening to previous winners, understanding a song's musical structure, and scale.
 In the series, Serratos lip-syncs to the group's works.
 Savannah Walsh of Elle called the scene an "exhilarating performance".
 Marco Torres of Houstonia recalled listening to "Dame un Beso" two decades ago during Tejano music's golden age, finding the inclusion of the song in the series as nostalgic.